reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 For additional guidance on events, you may want to double-check the [Full setup of SPA](./full-setup-of-spa.md) workbook.

-## Step 4 - Inspect the monitoring dashboard
+## Step 4 - Inspect the monitoring dashboard <a id="step-4"></a>

 SPA comes with a monitoring dashboard that features a combination of technical and functional indicators.
 To ensure complete observability of SPA operations, visit the CloudWatch dashboard in the `Automation` account.
-Metrics for Lambda and DynamoDB shoud reflect your activities on personal accounts.
+Metrics for Lambda and DynamoDB should reflect your activities on personal accounts.

 To inspect the monitoring dashboard:
 - From the AWS Console of `Automation`, the AWS account where SPA has been deployed, select the service 'CloudWatch'